QC1. Alumni Papers

 Collection — Box 1

 Abstract K. Robert Schwarz was a classical music critic and scholar who graduated from Queens College in 1979.
-He wrote for The New York Times, Out, Pulse!, and Stereo Review magazine.
+He wrote for the New York Times, Out, Pulse!, and Stereo Review Magazine.
 His papers contain academic research files, music criticism research, subject files on various artists, printed materials, program notes, and publications written by Schwarz.
-Also included is in depth research on Steve Reich and Paul Bowles, the subjects of Schwarz’s thesis and dissertation respectively.
-Schwarz also...
+Also included is in-depth research on Steve Reich and Paul Bowles, the subjects of Schwarz’s...

 Abstract Mark Levy volunteered for the Mississippi Freedom Summer project of 1964 as co-coordinator and teacher at the Meridian Freedom School in Lauderdale County.
 A graduate of Queens College, (B.A. in Sociology 1964, M.S. in Social Studies Education 1973), he was also a former Student Association President (1962-1963), and former SEEK Program faculty member (1968-1973).
 In the 1970s he was a union organizer and representative for United Electrical Radio, and Machine Workers of American (UE), Local...